 What actually led to the conception of Viddawood?

-Film has proven to be a strong factor of influence on humanity, and at such, movies do not just serve as mirrors to the society, but a strong, influential voice that is respected and regarded, either advertently or inadvertently.
-For this reason, I chose to embark on my own mission to make the world a better place by creating, designing and painting better prototypes using screenplays.
+Film has proven to be a strong factor of influence on humanity, and as such, movies do not just serve as mirrors to the society, but a strong, influential voice that is respected and regarded, either advertently or inadvertently.
+For this reason, I chose to embark on my own mission to make the world a better place by creating, designing, and painting better prototypes using screenplays.
 But I couldn’t possibly change the world all on my own, so I decided to find and network with people of like-minded vision.
 The Viddawood platform came about as a gateway.
 Secondly, I feel a responsibility to give voice to as many unknown talents as I could.

 Does Viddawood gain knowledge of every script they represent?

 All our scripts are well researched to avoid misinformation which of course will automatically deviate from our mission to positively impact the world.
 So, the answer is ‘yes’.

 Are there particular genres or specifications which Viddawood looks out for?